 Software Development Teams should feel that they can easily communicate with their team members as well as upper management, otherwise, nothing will work as it should.

 With nearshoring software development, the communication style and quality expectations are comparable to onshoring but at rates similar to offshoring.

 To enhance communication between outer and internal resources, you should:

-- Keep near-shore dev team up-to-date on company changes, progress, and plans
+- Keep the near-shore dev team up-to-date on company changes, progress, and plans

 - Provide an online platform for knowledge sharing

-- Include Online Project Management Tools in Team’s work routine
+- Include Online Project Management Tools in the Team’s work routine

 - Remove the physical barriers as much as you can